All application materials for the Digital Media Ph.D. Program must be received by December 15, 2022 for Fall 2023 admissions.

 WORK SAMPLE GUIDELINES

 The work sample should be a sample of your own work that demonstrates your potential as a practitioner and analyst of digital media.
 Provide 1-3 concrete examples of a computational artifact that demonstrates your creative and technical abilities in expressive computing.
-Choose work that supports your research trajectory as described in the Statement of Purpose.
+Choose work that supports your research trajectory as described in the Personal Statement.
 A URL pointer to work on the Internet is required.

 If you have questions, please contact: